My Favorite Store. Vol.8 "Katoriya" by Hiroyuki Ikeuchi

 The "Vegetable Split" is based on tomato juice.
 When you order, the waiter will ask you if you want to add Tabasco and black pepper, so feel free to add as much as you like.

 The hostess, Kayo-san, is very easy to talk to.
 She calls me "Ike-chan" and will ask me things like, "It's hot, do you want some sake?" and we'll drink together.
-The grill is hot and Kayo-san likes alcohol, so she'll gulp down a big gulp of sake (laughs).
+The grill is hot and Kayo-san likes alcohol, so she'll gulp down the sake in one gulp (laughs).
 It's fun to tease her a little while we drink, saying things like, "It's burning, it's burning (because she's been drinking) (laughs)."
 Kayo-san also comes to visit when I'm performing on stage.